 The Town of Chapel Hill is not able to provide sandbags for residents ahead of or during inclement weather.

 Where can I move my vehicle during the storm?

-If you choose to move your vehicle, the Park & Ride lots on Eubanks Road and at Southern Village are available.
-Location of these two lots can be found at https://www.townofchapelhill.org/town-hall/departments-services/transit/park-ride
+If you choose to move your vehicle, the Park & Ride lot on Eubanks Road is available.
+Location of this lot may be found at https://www.townofchapelhill.org/town-hall/departments-services/transit/park-ride

 The Town is unable to ensure the safety of your vehicles parked in any Town-owned parking facilities during these weather conditions.
 We understand it may not be possible to move your vehicle once it is parked.
 Please do so only once you are safely able to, which we know may be a few days.